 When the processing of your data is complete, we will send you a "data report", summarising the assumptions and mappings that we have applied to your data, and office-specific results.
-These office-specific results will cover each individual year and each complete quadrennium.
+These office-specific results will cover each individual year and each period for which data is submitted.
 You will be asked to review the data report and the results to ensure that we have not misinterpreted your data.

-Continuous Mortality Investigation Limited ("CMI") is registered in England & Wales (Company number: 8373631) with its Registered Office at: 7th floor, Holborn Gate, 326-330 High Holborn, London, WC1V 7PP Once data collection is deemed complete, the CMI will produce aggregated ("All Office") results for each calendar year and for each quadrennium.
+Once data collection is deemed complete, the CMI will produce aggregated ("all offices") results for each calendar year and for each quadrennium.
 These results will be available to all CMI subscribers; as will commentary on key features contained in a Working Paper.